serdedotnet/serde/docs/site/src/options.md

 ## Type options

+Note that these options only apply to the target type, not the type of nested members (including ones which have wrappers auto-generated).
+To provide options for member types the attribute will also need to be applied to them (or their wrapper).

 - `[SerdeTypeOptions(MemberFormat = ...)]`
   `MemberFormat.CamelCase` by default.
 Renames all the fields or properties of the generated implementation according to the given format.
 The possible formats are "camelCase", "PascalCase", "kebab-case", and "none". "none" means that the members should not be renamed.